uwegeercken/evaluator/README.md

 Instead of defining lambda expressions for the checks over and over again, you could also put them in a different class or library and use them as static variables.

+The Evaluator object also provides test methods.
+Pass either a group or a logic object and a filter type to receive a verbal description for those checks which failed, those which passed or for all checks - depending on the selected filter type.

+To test a group:

+    List<String> results = logic.getGroup("group1").test(testData.split(";"), CheckResultFilterType.FAILED_ONLY);

+To test a complete logic (returns a map of group names and their list of results):

+    Map<String,List<String>> tests = Evaluator.test(logic, testData.split(";"), CheckResultFilterType.ALL);

 Using groups, the AND, OR, NOT, NOR as the connector between the individual checks, as well as the AND, OR, NOT, NOR between the different groups you can build very complex logic in a simple way without the need to use lots of brackets or complicated designs with if statements.